Bariba

 - Scientific Contributions

-- Bariba traditional knowledge in agriculture and herbal medicine contributes to broader scientific understanding and sustainable practices.
+- Traditional knowledge in agriculture and medicine contributes to local scientific understanding.

 - Culinary Innovations